hrishikeshnikam2000/Image_Identifier_in_Python/README.md

 These libraries are required in order for this to work.

 The image has to be present in dataset in order to make sure that it can identify the person in the Image.

+This can work for any particular objects but i have used to identify Faces of people.

+I have used Doanald trump's face beacuse why not :)

+Thank you !